 - It lowers you all the way to the bottom of the bathtub

 - It mechanically raises and lowers you with the push of a button

 - The belt is not a solid, stable surface to sit on.
 This product is not recommended if you have poor balance skills or poor upper body strength.

-- This type of solution is not ideal if you are tall because it rests at the height of the bathtub walls, which will be too low for most tall people to easily sit down on and stand up from.
+- This type of solution is typically not ideal if you are tall because it rests at the height of the bathtub walls, which is too low for most tall people to easily sit down on and stand up from.

 - It does not have a back to lean against, so if you were to lose your balance as it lowers you down there is a potential you could fall backwards and knock your head against the wall.